Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

 - swap array values for indicies
 - basically counting sort
 - watch out for MLE
-- may have to do descretization
+- may have to do discretization
 - usages
     - counting inversions
     - transform the problem/limits

-# descretization
+# discretization
 - compress big range of numbers, preserve relative size
 - create array of pairs with value and index, sort by value
 - flip the pair, sort by index while storing sorted index for each value